DearKarl/Simulation_Based_Classification/README.md

-# Simulation-Based Deep Learning for Mechanism Classification
+# Simulation-Based Deep Learning for Chemical Reaction Mechanism Classification

 A multimodal neural-network framework that learns catalytic reaction mechanisms from simulated concentration–time data by combining static descriptors and dynamic trajectories.